CCBill/restful-api-guide/README.md

 * User has experience with JSON formats.
 * The RESTful Transaction API supports TLS 1.2 only.

-**Note:** To maintain PCI compliance at all times, use CCBill’s Advanced Widget and ensure that payment details are sent directly to CCBill without it being sent through your server.
+**Note:** To maintain PCI compliance at all times, use CCBill’s Advanced Widget and ensure that payment details are sent directly to CCBill without them being sent through your server.
 Always load the CCBill’s JavaScript libraries via ```https://js.ccbill.com``` to remain compliant.
 Don’t bundle or host the scripts yourself.

 ## Terminology